os2datascanner/os2datascanner/README.rst

     #.
 Return to the main page, go to ``Regler`` (Rules) and add one.
     #.
 Go to ``Scannerjob`` and add a webscan using the organization and rule
        just created for a website - e.g. ``https://www.magenta.dk``

+       **NB!** Please note that OS2datascanner has been built to scan an organization's *own* data sources, and to do so as efficiently as possible.
+Thus, OS2datascanner does not check for or adhere to e.g.
+       ``robots.txt`` files, and may as a consequence overload a system or trigger automated safety measures; **always ensure that the site administrator is okay with scanning the site!**
     #.
 Start the scan by clicking the play button and confirming your choice.

 #.
 Follow the engine activity in RabbitMQ (optional):